lodelestra-edu/docker-introduction-training/training2_subject.md

 For the first part of this training classe you will manipulate and understand how Docker images and containers works.

 @.
 Use the `docker run` command to start a container from `hello-world` image.
 @.
-Has you can see the `hello-world` container display messages in your terminal.
+As you can see the `hello-world` container display messages in your terminal.
     - Start your container in background (in detache mode).
     - Use a log command to display messages from your previous container.
 @.
 Display local images.
+    - Use a command to list every local docker images.
 @.
 Use the run command to start a container from `debian` image.
 Use options to get an interactive shell and explore the container.
     - Display container's processus (into the container).
 Look at the PID.
     - From a terminal in your host machine, use 'docker ps' command to list running containers.